 Supervisory Board committees

 The Supervisory Board has four committees, which lay the groundwork for the plenary Supervisory Board.
 The committees prepare the work of the plenary Supervisory Board.
 If it is permitted by law and laid down in the procedural rules of the Supervisory Board, decision-making powers may in individual cases be delegated by the Supervisory Board to these committees.
 The Chairman of the Supervisory Board chairs all the committees with the exception of the Audit Committee.
 The committee chairmen report back to the Supervisory Board on the work of their committees, doing so at the first plenary Supervisory Board meeting following the committee meeting.

 The Audit Committee similarly comprises three shareholder representatives and two employee representatives.
 It monitors the impartiality of the auditors and looks at the additional services they provide, the awarding of the audit mandate, the definition of audit focal points and the fee agreement.
-The Audit Committee lays the groundwork for the decisions of the Supervisory Board regarding the adoption of the annual financial statements and the approval of the Group financial statements, taking account of the auditors reports, and makes arrangements with the auditors.
+The Audit Committee lays the groundwork for the decisions of the Supervisory Board regarding the adoption of the annual financial statements and the approval of the Group financial statements, taking account of the auditors’ reports, and makes arrangements with the auditors.
 It supports the Supervisory Board in the execution of its supervisory duties and monitors, in particular, the accounting process and the effectiveness of the internal control system, risk management system and internal audit system, as well as the statutory audit.
 It also deals with compliance issues.
 The Executive Board also discusses the interim and half-year financial reports with the Audit Committee prior to publication.
-The Audit Committee also makes a recommendation to the plenary Supervisory Board regarding the proposal for the election of the company’s auditors.
-In common with the member of the Audit Committee Professor Dr Ann-Kristin Achleitner, the Chairman of the Audit Committee, Dr Clemens Börsig, has specialist knowledge and many years experience of financial reporting and the application of accounting principles and internal control systems.
+The Audit Committee also submits a substantiated recommendation to the plenary Supervisory Board regarding the proposal for the election of the company’s auditors.

 The Nomination Committee comprises the Chairman of the Supervisory Board, the Second Deputy Chairman of the Supervisory Board and one other shareholder representative.
 It makes recommendations to the Supervisory Board on proposed candidates for the election of shareholder representatives at the Annual General Meeting.